Raulvalverdeleal/react-template/docs/content/components.md

 # Components

-Every react component is exported in `@/components/index.tsx`, no exception.
-The only export type in this folder is a `ReactNode`.
-Components folder is also divided in the followinw subdirectories:

 | Folder      | Purpose                                                         |
 | ----------- | --------------------------------------------------------------- |
 | `dialogs`   | Dialog views included in `global-dialog.tsx`.                   |